cbrennanpoole/Qualitative-Self/README.md

         - Benjamin Moore,
         - Valspar Paints,
         - Masterchem (Kilz) Paints.
-8. Establish daily crossover :
+8. Create seamless workflow thru a shared daily crossover :
-    - Walk-the-doors *standard work process* created among `supervisors / peers`,
+    - Walk zone : discussing variables & outliers.
-9. Verify shipments in loading (LOA) status to guarantee freight is handled using best-in-class business practices :
+9. Verify shipments : all ATL origina picked up and in either loading or over-the-road.
-    - Brace using best practices for guidance,
+    - Brace : use best practices for guidance,
-    - Pin-wheeled to ensure the foundation of the load was in tact and capable of full utilization of space (the service provided in LTL is space ), and
+    - Pin-wheel skids : ensure a solid foundation of load from start to finish.
-10. Verify zone is ready for cross-over by
+10. Verify zone is ready for cross-over :
     - Fill internal work stations  :
-        1. Tools : in - place,
+        1. Tools : in proper place.
-        2. Doors chocked & blocked.
+        2. All loading Doors : chocked. blocked. & manifest ready.
-        3. Equipment count & status reconciation.
+        3. Equipment : count & status report reconciation.

 ### Other Work Experience